potaedaus/plugit-pad-summary/README.md

 # plugit-pad-summary
-Power Automate Desktop Flow summarizing offline chargers from PlugIT CSMS panel and sends it to email with a pregenerated message-link for WhatsApp.
+Power Automate Desktop Flow summarizing offline chargers from PlugIT CSMS panel and invalid active sessions from KC.
+It then sends it to email with a pregenerated message-link for WhatsApp.
 Coded with free version of Power Automate Desktop.

-How to build:
+1. How to build:
-1. Copy the code in the .txt to clipboard.
+- Copy the code in the .txt file into clipboard.
-2. Paste into Power Automate Desktop workspace.
+- Paste into Power Automate Desktop workspace.

-3. Input your PlugIT charger page URL into the 'Add item to list' flow.
-Add/reduce the flow if you have more/less PlugIT charger page URLs.
+2. Prepping the 'config.json' file
+Download the 'config.json' template and edit with your own details following the same format:

+- KC active sessions URL.
+- PlugIT location URLS.
+- Input sender email, receiver email and WhatsApp phone number.
+- Duration of an invalid active session in minutes.
+Eg, 720 minutes = 12 hours.
+Only sessions more than 12 hours will be flagged.
-5. Input sender email, receiver email and WhatsApp phone number at the'Set variable' flow.
-If there are ignored locations, input it at the 'ignoredLocations' 'Set variable' flow and replace 'LOCATION 1' with the actual location name.
+- If there are ignored locations, replace 'LOCATION 1', 'LOCATION 2', etc with the actual location names.